-We believe that our strength lies in our differences, not our similarities, and we are proud to have a working environment that actively promotes and celebrates equity, diversity and inclusion.
-We want our workforce to reflect the local communities we serve, with all colleagues feeling welcomed, valued and included, regardless of their gender, age, race, disability, sexuality or social background.
+We believe that our strength lies in our

+welcomed, valued and included, regardless of their gender, age, race, disability, sexuality or social background.
 It is important to us that everyone feels they can bring their whole selves to work every day, without the fear of being excluded.
 This also helps us to succeed as a business, as we know that diversity ignites creativity and helps us to support all our customers in the best way that we can.